Matrix Algebras with a Certain Compression Property I: Structure Theory for Matrix Algebras

 Let $\mathcal{A}$ be an algebra of the form described in Theorem~\ref{Cor 14 from LMMR}.
 Indices $i$ and $j$ are said to be \textit{linked} if they belong to the same $\Gamma_s$, and are said to be \textit{unlinked} otherwise.

 \end{defn}

-It should be noted that if $\mc{A}$ is an algebra in reduced block upper triangular form, and $S$ is an invertible matrix that is block upper triangular with respect to the same decomposition as that of $\mathcal{A}$, then $S^{-1}\mathcal{A}S$ has a reduced block upper triangular form with respect to this decomposition, and indices $i$ and $j$ are linked in $S^{-1}\mathcal{A}S$ if and only if they are linked in $\mathcal{A}$.
-From this it follows that every subalgebra of $\mm_n$ has a reduced block upper triangular form with respect to some \textit{orthogonal} decomposition of $\cc^n$.
+It should be noted that if $\mc{A}$ is an algebra in reduced block upper triangular form and $S$ is an invertible matrix that is block upper triangular with respect to the same decomposition as that of $\mathcal{A}$, then $S^{-1}\mathcal{A}S$ has a reduced block upper triangular form with respect to this decomposition, and indices $i$ and $j$ are linked in $S^{-1}\mathcal{A}S$ if and only if they are linked in $\mathcal{A}$.

+The following Jordan-H\"{o}lder-type result describes the extent to which the reduced block upper triangular form of a subalgebra $\mc{A}$ of $\mm_n$ is unique.